charnwoodstoves

 The initial installation of a wood burner, and a flue if necessary, isn’t cheap.
 The average installation, including the purchase of the stove itself, is about £2,000.

-Requires the chimney to be swept at least once a year – as well as improving the efficiency, this is vital for safety reasons.
+Wood burning stoves in the UK require the chimney to be swept at least once a year – as well as improving efficiency, this is vital for safety reasons.

-You need to have somewhere dry for you to store your wood.
+You need to have somewhere dry to store your wood.

 While both have pros and cons, the low running costs and high heat output of wood burning stoves make them a clear winner in our book (even if we are slightly biased!)